danmunn/redmine_dmsf/README.md

         Available options:

-            * project  => id or identifier of project (defaults to all projects)
+            * project - id or identifier of a project (default to all projects)
-            * dry  => true or false (default false) to perform just check without any conversion
+            * dry_run - perform just a check without any conversion
-            * invalid=replace  => to perform document title invalid characters replacement for '-'
+            * issues - Convert also files attached to issues

         Example: